-The product described herein (NIS5102), may be covered by one or more of the following U.S. patents: 6781502; 6865063.
+The product described herein (NIS5102), may be covered by one or more of the following U.S. patents: 6,781,502; 6,865,063; 7,099,135.
 There may be other patents pending.
 SMART HotPlug and SENSEFET are trademarks of Semiconductor Components Industries, LLC.

-ON Semiconductor and are registered trademarks of Semiconductor Components Industries, LLC (SCILLC).
+ON Semiconductor and IIII are registered trademarks of Semiconductor Components Industries, LLC (SCILLC).
 SCILLC reserves the right to make changes without further notice to any products herein.
-SCILLC makes no warranty, representation or guarantee regarding the suitability of its products for any particular purpose, nor does SCILLC assume any liability arising out of the application or use of any product or circuit, and specifically disclaims any and all liability, including without limitation special, consequential or incidental damages.
-"Typical" parameters which may be provided in SCILLC data sheets and/or specifications can and do vary in different applications and actual performance may vary over time.
+SCILLC makes no warranty, representation or guarantee regarding the suitability of its products for any particular purpose, nor does SCILLC assume any liability arising out of the application or use of any provided in SCILLC data sheets and/or specifications can and do vary in different applications and actual performance may vary over time.
 All operating parameters, including "Typicals" must be validated for each customer application by customer's technical experts.
 SCILLC does not convey any license under its patent rights nor the rights of others.
-SCILLC products are not designed, intended, or authorized for use as components in systems intended for surgical implant into the body, or other application in which the failure of the SCILLC product could create a situation where personal injury or death may occur.
-Should Buyer purchase or use SCILLC products for any such unintended or unauthorized application, Buyer shall indemnify and hold SCILLC and its officers, employees, subsidiaries, and distributors harmless against all claims, costs, damages, and expenses, and reasonable attorney fees arising out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized use payes that SCILLC was negligent regarding the design or manufacture of the part.
-SCILLC is an Equal Opportunit//Affirmative Action Employer.
-This literature is subject to all applicable copyright laws and is not for resale in any manner.
+SCILLC products are not designed, intended, or authorized for use as components in systems intended for surgical implant into the body, or other application in which the failure of the SCILLC product create a situation where personal injury or death may occur.
+Should Buyer purchase or use SCILLC products for any such unintended or unauthorized application, Buyer shall indemnify and hold SCILLC and its officers, employees, subsidiaries, and distributors harmless against all claims, costs, damages, and expenses, and reasonable attorney fees arising out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized use persons, and reasonable attorney fees andising out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized use persons and sensing out of, directly or indirectly, any claim of personal injury or death associated with such unintended or unauthorized to applicable copyright laws and is not for resale in any manner.